omribooton/finalepro/README.md

 <img width="951" alt="SENSORS" src="https://github.com/user-attachments/assets/5455995b-8eac-4985-8a76-5bf714dd532c" />

 * In the Sketch there is no ESP 32 connection for electricity.
-The ESP 32 is connected to 5V through vcc and GND.
+The ESP 32 is connected to 5V through VCC and GND.

 **Hardware:**